timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 The Stage 2 solution can still handle this. `query` and `selectedFilters` can remain local source state, visible values can remain derived, and callbacks can update the source state directly.
 Introducing UDF here would mostly add ceremony unless the project already has a convention that every screen follows it.

-This is an important non-step: source-of-truth pressure and feedback-loop pressure do not automatically justify a ViewModel, a store, or MVI.
+This is an important non-step: source-of-truth pressure and feedback-loop pressure do not automatically require moving the whole screen behind a ViewModel boundary.
+Local source state, derived values, and one clear interaction authority can still be enough.
 The next pressure appears when state changes stop being only immediate local callback results.

 ## Stage 3: Remote search justifies UDF